-Figure 2 Example of oil well pads constructed between September 1st, 2015 and April 1st, 2017 identified by automated land cover change detection.
-Images in (a) and (b) are the most recent aerial photographs available on Google Earth from October 4th, 2016.
+Figure 2.
+Example of oil well pads constructed between September 1, 2015 and April 1, 2017 identified by our change detection algorithm applied to satellite images.
+Images in (a) and (b) are the most recent aerial photographs available on Google Earth (from October 4, 2016).
 Some pads constructed within the study period are already visible (1), while others constructed more recently are only detectable by more frequently collected remote sensing data (2).

-In total, we detected 1,070 disturbances due to energy development within LPC range since the species was delisted, creating 138,689 acres of potential mitigation area under the RWP (Figure 3).
-It is important to note that the thresholds we used to detect well pads and wind turbines were selected to minimize the chance of false positives.
-Due to this conservative approach, some true disturbances were eliminated from consideration by our algorithms, and the numbers reported represent a minimum amount of disturbance in LPC habitat occurring since delisting.
+In total, we detected 1,070 disturbances from energy development within LPC range between the September 2015 delisting and April 1, 2017, creating 138,689 acres of potential mitigation area under the RWP (Figure 3).
+It is important to note that the thresholds we used to detect well pads and wind turbines were selected to minimize the chance of false positives (e.g., identifying a well pad where none exists).
+Because of this conservative approach, our algorithms likely did not capture all actual habitat disturbances since delisting, so the 1,070 disturbances represent a minimum amount.